gioman/radio_telemetry_tools/doc/installation_deb.rst

   > statsmodels.version.version
   (check version >= 0.5)

-Then, you can execute QGIS, open the *SEXTANTE Toolbox* and use the AniMove algorithms.
-If they don't appear, open the *SEXTANTE options and configuration* and *Activate* AniMove.
+Then, you can execute QGIS, open the *Processing Toolbox* and use the AniMove algorithms.
+If they don't appear, open the *Processing options and configuration* and *Activate* AniMove.